-Real estate licensees and registered sales representatives and property managers must comply with the Code - it is a condition of holding a licence.
+Real estate licensees and sales representatives (including property managers) must comply with the REBA Code - it is a condition of holding a licence.
 Failure to comply with the Code is a breach of s.101 of the REBA Act.
-This is proper cause for disciplinary action against an agent sales representative or property manager.
+This is proper cause for disciplinary action against an agent or sales representative.